-In Sinai, right now – as I write these words – Egyptian citizens are being forcibly evicted from their homes in the service of the great god Security.
+In Sinai, right now – as I write these words – Egyptian citizens are forcibly evicted from their homes in the service of the great god Security.
 The media does not cover their evictions, and yet – it explains why their evictions are necessary.
-Little mention is made of the fact that forced evictions are explicitly prohibited by the constitution under Article 63, which places a complete ban on forced evictions in any way, shape or form, and considers it a crime which has no statute of limitations.
+Little mention is made of the fact that the constitution explicitly prohibits forced evictions under Article 63, which places a complete ban on forced evictions in any way, shape or form, and considers it a crime that has no statute of limitations.
 This crime, right now, is being committed by the military.

 The windows have been boarded up, and it seems little we do can change anything.

 Those of us who write have felt useless.
 Everything we start to write remains unfinished.
 Everything remains at once both insufficient and redundant.
 I haven’t written enough, you think.
 There’s more I need to explain, you tell yourself, and all the time you realize that everything you have written is redundant, you are re-iterating universal truths…

 It’s wrong to kill people, you see yourself write, as though that needed explaining.
 The police should protect the children, you say, as though that needed explaining.
 The law, you scream, cannot violate the constitution!
 Why do I need to even say that?
 You ask yourself, but you already know the answer.
 The military, you say, belongs to the country, not the country to the military – and you know the second you’ve said it that you’d forgotten the word ‘should.’